bediger4000/any-combinatory-logic/acl.md

 After entering an entire expression, the user types "return" or "enter" to trigger evaluation.

-The built-in prompt for input is the string "`ACL>`".
+The built-in prompt for input is the string `ACL>`.
 It appears when the interpreter starts up, or has finished reducing whatever expression the user gave it last, or it has executed an interpreter command.

 You have to type an end-of-file character (almost always control-D) to quit, as it has no built-in "exit" or "quit" command.

 A keyboard interrupt (almost always control-C) can interrupt whatever long-running reduction currently takes place, returning the user to the `ACL>` prompt.
-A keyboard interrupt at the "`ACL>`" prompt will cause the interpreter to exit.
+A keyboard interrupt at the `ACL>` prompt will cause the interpreter to exit.

 ### Non-interactive input